vyos-contrib/pyvyos/README.md

 ## Getting Started

 ### Importing and Disabling Warnings for verify=False
-Before using PyVyOS, it's a good practice to disable urllib3 warnings and import the required modules, IF you use verify=False:
+Before using pyvyos, it's a good practice to disable urllib3 warnings and import the required modules, IF you use verify=False:

 ```
 import urllib3